marckruzik/encrypted_archive/README.md

 ## Usage
 * In the notebook, there are a few hardcoded paths to software (`C:\Program Files\Something\something.exe`), replace those paths with your own.
 * Detected archives are files with extension `.zip`, `.rar` and `.7z`.
-You can edit the code to incolude more extensions.
+You can edit the notebook to include more extensions.